James B. Pendleton Student Research and Production Grants

 Scope and Eligibility of Grants: Pendleton Student Research and Production Grants are open to all full-time undergraduate students enrolled in the Roy H. Park School of Communications at Ithaca College.
 Students may apply for grants up to $1,000.
 The amount for the grant requested must be specified in the grant application.
 Projects may be partially funded, given the competitiveness of the process and the limited funds available for the grants.

-Deadlines: The deadline to submit an application for a Pendleton Student Research and Production Grant for the Spring 2013 semester is TUESDAY, MARCH 19, 2013 at 5 p.m.
-EST. All applications must be turned in to the Park School Dean’s Office.
-Applicants will be notified of decisions on April 1, 2013.
-Projects must be conducted and completed by May 13th, and this is also the final date to submit receipts for reimbursement.
-Fall 2013 projects cannot be funded through this grant since there is a separate grant process for each semester.
+Applicants will be notified of decisions on March 31, 2017.
+Projects must be conducted and completed by May 5, and this is also the final date to submit receipts for reimbursement.
+Fall 2017 projects cannot be funded through this grant since there is a separate grant process for each semester.
 Grant applications are available in the Dean's Office, 311 Park Hall.

 Definition of Research and Production: The words "Research and Production" are broadly defined to include such activities as various scholarly research projects, creative writing, photography, and film and video production.
 Projects MUST be part of work you are doing for a Park School class that has faculty supervision.
 This also includes independent study coursework in the Park School.
 These grants may also be used to fund travel to academic and professional conferences to present research or production.

 Other Requirements of Grant Recipients: Grant recipients are required to submit a one-page, double-spaced typed report on the outcome of their grant project, including a narrative of the project, outcomes, and itemized budget showing actual grant expenditures.
-The report should be submitted to Karen Wheeler, the Executive Assistant to the Dean of the Park School of Communications by May 13, 2013.
+The report should be submitted to Karen Wheeler, the Financial Operations Manager in the Park School of Communications, by May 5, 2017.
 All reports will be kept in a file that will be available, upon request, to faculty and staff for future reference.
 Failure to submit a final report may affect eligibility for future Pendleton Student Research and Production grants.